yashlan/unity-admob-sdk-checker/README.md

 ---

 ## **Setup Instructions**
-1. Clone or download this repository.
+1. Download file `CustomMenuAdmob.cs`.
-2. Add the `CustomMenuAdmob.cs` script to your Unity project under the `Editor` folder (e.g., `Assets/Editor`).
+2. Add the `CustomMenuAdmob.cs` script to your Unity project under the `Editor` folder (`Assets/Editor`).
-3. Ensure your AdMob SDK is installed, and the manifest file exists in the default directory (`Assets/GoogleMobileAds`).
+3. Ensure your AdMob SDK is installed.

 ---